dstodev/palworld-server/README.md

 - set `RCONPort=25575` (or update `./docker/.env` to match)
 - set `AdminPassword="YourRconPassword"`

-then make a file `./rcon/secret` containing the same password.
+then make a file `./rcon/secret` containing the same password in plaintext.

 ## Backups